ArmandJ77-zz/iNomNomMenuAPI/README.md

 ## Stack
 Build ontop of:
-- .NetCore 2.2 ans the RESTful framework
+- .NetCore 2.2 as the RESTful framework
 - Entitiy Framework Core used as the ORM
 - Serilog used for logging
 - Swagger used for documentation